The best Pokemon games, ranked from worst to best

 Platforms: Game Boy, Nintendo DS

-An extensive list of new abilities were also first introduced in this entry, which were specific to different types - this really added more depth to the battles compared to the games that came before.
+An extensive list of new abilities was also first introduced in this entry, which were specific to different types - this added more depth to the battles compared to the games that came before.
 Contests were also brought in to add new challenges to the gameplay.
 The Hoenn region was a great setting, and the Legendary Pokemon Groudon and Kyogre - who could summon a specific weather element into battle - were very memorable.
 Since Ruby and Sapphire built upon what Silver and Gold established without veering off into any drastic new direction, it didn’t feel quite as special.

 2. Pokemon Red and Blue